AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/media-for-edge-network/api-reference.md

 ### updateCurrentPlayhead

-Provides the current media playhead value to the media tracker instance.
+Provides the current media playhead value to the MediaTracker instance.
 For accurate tracking, call this method every time the playhead value changes.
 If the player does not notify playhead value changes, call this method once every second with the most recent playhead value.

 | Parameter | Description | Required |
 | :--- | :--- | :---: |